The mummified monk inside a Buddha statue

 At the end of this period, the tomb would be opened to see if the monk was successful in mummifying himself.
 If the body was found in a preserved state, the monk was raised to the status of Buddha, his body was removed from the tomb and he was placed in a temple where he was worshiped and revered.
 If the body had decomposed, the monk was resealed in his tomb and respected for his endurance, but not worshiped.

-The Buddha statue had recently left China for the first time to go on display as part of a mummy-themed exhibit at the Netherlands’ Drents Museum .
-The statue is now visiting the Hungarian Natural History Museum until May 2015 and the team’s research is expected to be published in an upcoming monograph.
+The Buddha statue had left China for the first time to go on display as part of a mummy-themed exhibit at the Netherlands’ Drents Museum.
+The statue then visited the Hungarian Natural History Museum until May 2015 and the team’s research was published in a monograph.

 NL Times writes, “The discovery of the mummy is of great cultural significance.
 It is not only the only one of its kind, but also the only Chinese Buddhist mummy that is available for scientific research in the West”.